 If you’ve got stock that’s been hanging around for a while, you could consider offering steep discounts on these products.

 Increase interest by having flash sales throughout the day or week and think about linking or bundling them with items of newer stock.
+You could even offer promotions on those lines 'until stock runs out', which also created a sense of urgency for buyers not wanting to miss out.

 7. Give a Discount Code